amritraj-Dash/Data-Analysis-Portfolio-projects/README.md

-# Data-Analysis-Portfolio-projects

-# 🍕 Pizza Sales End-to-End SQL Data Analysis
+# 🍕 Pizza Sales Data Analysis with SQL

 An end-to-end data analysis project using MySQL to evaluate operational performance, sales trends, and customer ordering behavior for a retail pizza chain.